Want To Teach Your Kids Self-Control? Ask A Cameroonian Farmer

 But self-control might not be the whole picture, says Celeste Kidd, a neuroscientist at the University of Rochester.

 A few years ago, she and her colleagues found evidence that the marshmallow test doesn't involve just self-control.
-It also measures how much a child trusts his environment — how much they trust that the researcher is really going to return with the second marshmallow.
+It also measures how much a child trusts his environment — how much the child trusts that the researcher is really going to return with the second marshmallow.

 "What also matters is kids' expectations about whether waiting will be worth it or not," Kidd says.